 The primary importance is that your professional identity gets established.
 This takes time and consistency.
 Every single account for all your social networks, correspondence and email, websites, and your signature should be the same (or at least as similar as possible).
 It doesn't matter if your name is complicated or uncomplicated, stick with one name.

-As another example, I met Mary Anne Enriquez through her flickr group as the "urbanwoodswalker", but there was another email "Waterswirl56", plus her name.
-Through months of correspondence, I was confused ...until I realized that this one person had several online identities, five email names and at least three different names on social networking sites.
+As another example, I met Mary Anne Enriquez through her photo-sharing group online as "urbanwoodswalker", but there was another email "Waterswirl56", plus her name.
+Through months of correspondence, I was confused ...until I realized that this one person had several online identities, five email names, and at least three different names on social networking sites.
 No wonder I was so confused.
 If you want to use a more poetic moniker such as Mary Anne, why not go with "Mary Anne Enriquez - the Urban Woods Walker."
 This develops a much clearer identity, sounds almost like a book already.

 If I were starting over, I would work for even more consistency in the way I formatted my name.
 This is why I am writing this post.
 I am giving you my words of wisdom gained from experience.
 Learn from my mistakes.